radiantearth/model_nasa_rwanda_field_boundary_competition_silver/README.md

-# BorderAttention: a segmentation model for fields
+# Harvest Ensemble Segmentation Model for Fields
 In the [NASA Harvest Field Boundary Detection Challenge](https://zindi.africa/competitions/nasa-harvest-field-boundary-detection-challenge/leaderboard) this was the second place solution by the team `HungryLearner`.